8i/UnityPlugin_Documentation_RTD/docs/source/Platform Support/iOS.rst

     * Use a Mac to generate the iOS build
     * Switch the build target to iOS in 'Build Settings' dialogue
-    * In 'Player Settings' dialogue, uncheck 'Auto Graphics API', move and make sure 'OpenGL ES3' is on the top of Graphics API list.
+    * In 'Player Settings' dialogue, uncheck 'Auto Graphics API', move and make sure 'OpenGLES3' is on the top of Graphics API list.
 Metal is not currently supported.

 Performance
 -----------